flarkflarkflark/Stemperator/scripts/DAW_INTEGRATION.md

-# Stemperator - DAW Integration Guide
+# STEMperator - DAW Integration Guide (Legacy Plugin)

+> **Note:** This guide is for the legacy VST3/Standalone plugin.
+The REAPER scripts (this repo's focus) handle routing automatically.
+For the plugin version, see the STEMdropper project.

-Stemperator outputs 4 stereo stem pairs that can be routed to separate tracks in your DAW:
+STEMperator (plugin) outputs 4 stereo stem pairs that can be routed to separate tracks in your DAW:

 | Output | Stem | Channels |
 |--------|------|----------|